 Using The Speaker’s Built-In Output Wires

-Oftentimes we can simply use the built in wires that are already connected to the speaker’s terminals.
+Oftentimes we can use the built-in wires that are already connected to the speaker’s terminals.

 Solder the ends that are not connected to the speaker to the connector.

-Using XLR, solder the wire from the positive terminal of the speaker to pin 3 (negative) and solder the wire from the negative terminal of the speaker to pin 2 (positive).
+Using XLR, solder the wire from the speaker’s positive terminal to pin 3 (negative) and solder the wire from the negative terminal of the speaker to pin 2 (positive).
 The reason we go + to – and vice versa has to do with the natural polarity of the speaker versus the usual polarity of a mic, which we’ll get to in a second.